michelepiperni1/clockclock24/README.md

-Python Implementation of the [clockclock 24](https://www.humanssince1982.com/)
+Python Implementation of the [clockclock 24](https://www.humanssince1982.com/) using Tkinter

 Instructions: